 On social media, the campaign hashtag #Tweet4Condoms was used in 2,494 tweets with 6,093,623 impressions, according to Tweet Archivist.
 Influential organizations in the sexual health arena, such as Planned Parenthood (121K Followers), NARAL Pro-Choice America (36.5K Followers), Bedsider (47.8K Followers), Advocates for Youth (10.2K Followers) and Business 2 Community (56.4K followers) joined the hashtag — allowing key influencers to see Lucky Bloke not just as a condom company, but as one with a social mission to stop the stigma around condoms use.

 Other influential accounts using the hashtag included a retweet from advocate and author Dan Savage (190,888 Followers) and a tweet in Spanish by YouTube news host Chumel Torres to his 262K Followers.

 A little help from Twitter

-A particular opportunity to build Lucky Bloke’s brand occurred when Twitter spokesperson responded to the campaign with:
+A particular opportunity to build Lucky Bloke’s brand occurred when a Twitter spokesperson responded to the campaign with the following statement: